 There are only a few key ingredients you'll need to make these Candy Cane Marshmallows.

 - Light corn syrup: Corn syrup prevents the crystalization of the sugar as it's melted.
-Substitutions are listed below.
+Substitutions are listed below if corn syrup is not available in your area.

 - Peppermint extract: This is what gives the marshmallows their peppermint (or candy cane) flavor!